 - Items not added to the collection are given to the Friends of the Palo Alto Library for their book sales, proceeds of which benefit the Library.
 Once transferred to the Friends, items become their property.

-- Small quantities of donated items (up to one bag or box) are accepted at Library facilities, but it is recommended that donations be taken directly to the Friends’ book sale room, located at the Cubberley Community Center, 4000 Middlefield Road, Palo Alto, between 2 p.m. and 4 p.m.
-Tuesdays through Saturdays, or by appointment (650-213-8755).
+- Small quantities of donated items (up to one bag or box) are accepted at library facilities, but it is recommended that donations be taken directly to the Friends’ book sale room, located at the Cubberley Community Center, 4000 Middlefield Road, Palo Alto.
+See the FOPAL website for open times or make an appointment by calling (650)-213-8755.
 Pick-ups can be arranged for large donations.

 - Donation-receipt forms are available upon request at the time of donation and are completed by donors.
 Values are assigned by donors, not by library staff.
 Donations to the Library may be eligible for tax donations; check with your tax advisor.

 Through the Library Lovers’ Fund, administered by the Friends of the Palo Alto Library, the Library accepts gifts and grants of money to enhance collections.
 While the Library welcomes gifts designating funds for specific audiences or types of materials in the collection, the designation of funds for specific titles may not be accommodated if such titles are inconsistent with the Library’s selection criteria.

 Review or solicitation copies submitted for consideration as potential acquisitions are accepted under the same terms as those for donated items.

 Collection Development Plan

 The Collection Development Plan is designed to support the Library’s mission statement.
 It carries out the principles of the Collection Development Policy in a more detailed and specific format, serving as a biennial procedural guide to staff for selection and retention of materials.
 It is reviewed and revised at the end of the two-year period to reflect changes in service needs.